Alfred Gillow

 Alfred Gillow (2 May 1835 – 12 August 1897) was an English farmer and amateur cricketer.
-He was born at St Nicholas-at-Wade in Kent in 1835 and played four first-class cricket matches for Kent County Cricket Club and the amateur Gentlemen of Kent side in 1859 and 1860.
+He was born at St Nicholas-at-Wade in Kent in 1835 and played in four important matches for Kent County Cricket Club and the Gentlemen of Kent amateurs in 1859 and 1860.

 Gillow made his first-class debut against the Gentlemen of England at Lord's in 1859 before making three further first-class appearances in 1860, two for Kentand one for the Gentlemen of Kent.
 He was educated at The King's School, Canterbury and played local cricket for Sandwich Town Cricket Club.
-As well as his first-class appearances, Gillow played in a number of non-first-class matches for the Gentlemen of Kent.
+As well as his first-class appearances, Gillow played in a number of minor matches for the Gentlemen of Kent.

 Gillow farmed at St Nicholas at Wade on the Isle of Thanet in Kent.
 He married Eliza Emmerson, granddaughter of Admiral Edward Harvey, in 1863; the couple had one daughter but Eliza had died by the 1871 census.
 Gillow died at Chartham in Kent in August 1897 aged 62.